isomerpages/isomerpages-isomergovsg/_resources/2-changing-colors-for-your-website.md

 $secondary-hover: darken(#4372d6, 20%);
 ```

 ##### Note: If you are picking a new primary or secondary color for your Isomer website, please ensure that the color fulfills the minimum color contrast ratio of 4.5 for accessibility.
-If you have any questions regarding this, please reach out to us via Slack or email us at <admin@isomer.gov.sg>.
+If you have any questions regarding this, please reach out to us via Slack or email us at <admin@isomer.gov.sg>